Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/tiers.md

 * [Q&A: Any more tiers in 3.5?](../../transcriptions/yt-55GiH8YwDds.md) https://www.youtube.com/watch?v=55GiH8YwDds

 ## August 25th, 2020 Livestream
+* Q&A: End game is all about building refineries? https://www.youtube.com/watch?v=mZ4l1leFAWY
 * Q&A: Will there be any further goals besides Research & Development stages? https://clips.twitch.tv/TsundereOutstandingNuggetsFUNgineer

 ## July 28th, 2020 Livestream